adi8/can/README.md

   * LEAVE

-    Currently node does not completely support leave command.
+    Currently node does not correctly support leave command.
+Using `exit` leaves the entire network in an inconsistent state.